Mary Colton: Early life and family

-Colton was born in London, the eldest of three children of Samuel Cutting, bootmaker, and his wife Hannah.
-In 1839 she emigrated with her widowed father, her brother Alfred and sister Hannah to Adelaide, South Australia aboard Orleana, arriving in June 1840.
-In 1844 Colton married (later Sir) John Colton saddler, hardware merchant and politician.
-Colton had nine children, several of whom died in infancy with her last child being born in 1865.
+Colton was born in London, England, the eldest of three children of Samuel Cutting, bootmaker, and his wife Hannah.
+In 1839, she emigrated with her widowed father, her brother Alfred and sister Hannah to Adelaide, South Australia, aboard Orleana, arriving in June 1840.
+In 1844, Colton married (later Sir) John Colton, saddler, hardware merchant and politician.
+Colton had nine children, several of whom died in infancy, with her last child being born in 1865.

 Philanthropy

 Colton worked tirelessly for the poor and vulnerable, especially women and children.
 A committed Methodist, Mary began her philanthropy with the church's Dorcas Society, the South Adelaide Wesleyan Ladies' Working Society and the Nursing Sisters' Association.
-In the 1860s she served on the ladies' committee that managed the practical affairs of the Servant's Home, a facility for newly arrived female immigrants and servants awaiting employment.
-In 1867 she joined the ladies' committee of the Female Refuge, which sheltered single pregnant girls, reformed sex workers, deserted wives and victims of violence.
-In 1876 she was a founder of the Adelaide Children's Hospital and remained on the board of management for the rest of her life.
-Colton actively contributed to 22 causes in her public work as well as contributing to the lives of many in a private capacity including the Home for Incurables; the Maternity Relief Association; and the Strangers' Friend Society.
+In the 1860s, she served on the ladies' committee that managed the practical affairs of the Servant's Home, a facility for newly arrived female immigrants and servants awaiting employment.
+In 1867, she joined the ladies' committee of the Female Refuge, which sheltered single pregnant girls, reformed sex workers, deserted wives and victims of violence.
+In 1876, she was a founder of the Adelaide Children's Hospital and remained on the board of management for the rest of her life.
+Colton actively contributed to 22 causes in her public work, as well as contributing to the lives of many in a private capacity, including the Home for Incurables; the Maternity Relief Association; and the Strangers' Friend Society.
 In the 1880s and 1890s, as president of the Adelaide Female Reformatory, she visited women prisoners and assisted them on discharge.

 Social activism

-In 1870 and in 1872 Colton joined deputations pressing the South Australian government to end institutional care and to introduce boarding-out for state children.
+In 1870 and in 1872, Colton joined deputations pressing the South Australian government to end institutional care and to introduce boarding-out for state children.
 After they succeeded in 1872, Colton worked on the Boarding-out Society's committee, then on the pioneering State Children's Council which was responsible for children cared for by licensed foster parents, in reformatories or in industrial schools (reform schools, mostly for neglected children).
 In 1883 she became treasurer and then president of the new ladies' division of the Social Purity Society, which successfully campaigned to have the age of consent raised from the age of 12.

 Young Women's Christian Association (YWCA)

 Colton worked with young women all her life and was particularly concerned for the welfare of girls with no family home.
-In 1884 she co-founded a club with a Christian focus for working girls which in December that year became a branch of the Young Women's Christian Association.
+In 1884, she co-founded a club with a Christian focus for working girls which in December that year became a branch of the Young Women's Christian Association (YWCA).
 Colton remained president of the YWCA for the remainder of her life opening city residential premises and suburban branches and successfully extending religious meetings, clubs and classes to supplement work of the churches.